 We have all read about and surely experienced the ever increasing fees and charges that banks and other financial institutions charge us.
 In the US alone, $36 billion in bank fees were charged last year to consumers.

-Late fees, loan-origination fees, over-the-limit and overdraft charges helped generate 53% of banking-industry income in 2008, up from 35% of income in 1995.
-The average bounced-check fee is $28.95, up about $1 from last year, says Bankrate.com.
-And it’s a charge that rises every year.
+Late fees, loan-origination fees, over-the-limit and overdraft charges helped generate over 50% of banking-industry income.
 At $19 billion, credit-card penalties for late payments and over-limit charges were up 80% in the last 5 years.

 While bank fees are not going to go away or lessen anytime soon, savvy consumers can avoid a number of these fees by being informed and shopping around for the best deals.
 Here are some of the more common bank fees/charges and tips to avoid them.

 2. Internet Banking fee : A fee you may be charged for transacting over the internet (0.50c to $1 per transaction).
 If you are paying this, then choose another account or bank.
 Most banks do not charge a internet fee for transaction accounts, especially if you are already paying a monthly service fee.
 In fact banks are encouraging consumers to use the internet as it is the cheapest and highest returning channel for them.
 You may also enjoy additional rebates if you choose to receive your statements and manage all your transactions money online (I know Vanguard and other brokers do this).